ibm-cloud-docs/watson-assistant/deploy-phone-amazon-connect.md

 ## Set up the integration
 {: #deploy-phone-amazon-connect-setup}

-To complete setup, you must have an assistant ready to deploy, your Amazon Connect access keys, and phone numbers allocated for this integration.
+To complete setup, you must have an assistant ready to deploy, your AWSaccess keys, and phone numbers allocated for this integration.

 To integrate your assistant with Amazon Connect: